George Bennett (naturalist): Elau and the gibbon

 In addition to the nautilus, Bennett took a Sumatran gibbon specimen to England as well as a young Erromangan girl named Elau, who was the first person from the New Hebrides to visit Europe.
 All died swiftly, with Elau surviving 4 years until the age of 10 before dying of tuberculosis.
 Bennett had Elau and the ape dissected.
 His method of acquisition of Elau is unclear, but his intentions were to 'civilise' her in an effort to investigate the nature of 'goodness' and investigate his and his peers' theories that were based in scientific racism.

 Late life and legacy

-Bennett was 84 years of age when he contributed the chapter on "Mammals" to the Handbook of Sydney, prepared for the Sydney meeting of the Australasian Association for the Advancement of Science held in 1888.
-The Royal Society of New South Wales awarded Bennett the Clarke memorial medal in 1890 for his valuable contributions to the natural history of Australia.
+Bennett was 84 years of age when he contributed the chapter on "Mammals" to the Handbook of Sydney.
 Bennett died in Sydney on 29 September 1893.

 Bennett is commemorated in the scientific names of the dwarf cassowary (Casuarius bennettii), Bennett's tree-kangaroo (Dendrolagus bennettianus), Bennett's two-pored dragon (Diporiphora bennettii), and Bennett's water snake (Myrrophis bennetti).